Studies on Electrical Properties of Resistive Plate Chamber (RPC): Evaluation of Electrical Characteristics of RPC

 The potential distribution on the glass electrode has been numerically evaluated using the measured $R_s$-map of the same (top), as shown in figure \ref{fig:Res_map_a}.
-The result has been shown in figure \ref{fig:Pot_comp_b} which displays a uniform potential distribution.
-This demonstrates a nice agreement of the numerical model with the experimental observation
+The result is shown in figure \ref{fig:Pot_comp_b} which displays a uniform potential distribution.
+This demonstrates a nice agreement of the numerical model with the experimental observation.

 To study the effect of the surface resistivity on the potential in general, a numerical evaluation has been performed to determine the potential at the center of the electrode as a function of surface resistivity.
+The electrodes are assumed to be at $\pm$ 5000 V respectively, making the potential drop across the gas gap 10 kV.
 The calculation has been repeated for a change in volume resistivity of the electrode over $\rho = 10^{11}$ to $10^{13}~\SI{}{\ohm cm}$ which includes the typical materials (glass, Bakelite) for making the electrodes.
 The other components of the RPC have been kept the same as described in the table \ref{table3}.
 The results have been plotted in figure \ref{fig:Potres_rho_elec}.